 2.Locate the cracks in walls, pipes and floors and seal them

-3.If you are in the construction phase you can add special sealing membranes or create vacuum or special subfloor beneath the basement floor
+3.If you are in the construction phase you can add special sealing membranes or create vacuum or a special subfloor beneath the basement floor

 What are the health effects of nuclear accidents?

-However, estimates of scientists about the effects on health from various nuclear accidents are quite different, with the most important example beeing the nuclear accident at Chernobyl in 1986 .
+However, estimates of scientists about the effects on health from various nuclear accidents are quite different, with the most important example being the nuclear accident at Chernobyl in 1986 .
 Some scientists argue that the accident caused a large increase in cancers (especially thyroid leukemias), genetic deformities and early childhood mortality and considers the associated deaths approaching one million, a figure that will continually grow .